As a storyteller you have to know what medium you are capable of writing for, and what medium will showcase your story best.

-If you have an inherent creative talent and want to communicate your thoughts with the world – writing the blockbuster, the hit play, international bestseller, prize-winning article:
+If you have inherent creative talent and want to communicate your thoughts with the world – writing the blockbuster, the hit play, international bestseller, or prize-winning article:

 - You have to develop a positive attitude about being a dedicated craftsman constantly mastering and perfecting the art of writing

 - You have to understand that you are different from other people in the world